 Do we recommend Frontpoint security?

 If you want the extra security that comes with high-quality 24/7 professional monitoring without the hassle of scheduling in-home safety inspections and professional installation, Frontpoint is it.
-It’s also one of our favorite high-end DIY security systems for renters or people who might move within the first three years of their contract.
+It’s also one of our favorite high-end DIY security systems for renters or people who might move.

 Frontpoint sets itself apart from other home security companies with its thoughtful customer service, easy DIY installation, and overall reliability.
 With Frontpoint, you get top-end equipment and a high-quality, reliable security system.
-But its monthly monitoring prices are on the higher end, and you have to sign a long contract.
+But again, its monthly monitoring prices are on the higher end.

 If you’re ready to protect your home with Frontpoint, take a look below to find a plan that works for you.